The Paper Submissions deadline was September 12, 2016.

 Electronic Submission of Abstract, Draft Manuscript, and Pre-Publication Material

-Authors should submit 2 items for review: 1) An informative and quantitative Abstract; 2) A Draft Manuscript for the Digest of Technical Papers.
-Also, read the Pre-Publication Guidelines (summarized below) carefully!
+Authors should submit 3 items for review: 1) Questionnaire; 2) An informative and quantified Title and Abstract; 3) A Draft Manuscript.

-The submission Website will be available starting July 1, 2017.
+The submission Website will be available starting July 1, 2016.
 You may consult the Website for instructions at any time after this date.
-To submit a paper, go to: http://submissions.mirasmart.com/ISSCC2018 to upload the manuscript and provide the requested additional information.
-Authors must register their intent to submit on the website by September 7, 2017, this will require upload of an abstract and completion of a submission questionnaire.
-The full manuscript must be submitted by September 11, 2017.
-During the submission process you will be asked for a suggested subject area, however this subject area may be changed by the ISSCC organization to streamline the review process.
-A sample abstract and draft Digest paper can be found at the ISSCC Website (single-column double-spaced format is required for the paper-review process).
+To submit a paper go to the ISSCC Website, complete the questionnaire and upload the requested information including the Title, Abstract, Draft Manuscript, etc. Authors are encouraged to register early on the Website and complete the questionnaire, well before uploading the manuscript.
+This information can be updated anytime up to the September 12, 2016 deadline.
+During the submission process you will be asked for a suggested subject area, however this subject area may be changed by ISSCC to streamline the review process.

 Additional Submission Details

 2. Submissions in PDF format.
-Two PDFs are required, as defined by templates: The first, for the draft manuscript text, is limited to 4 pages in single-column double-spaced format, using 12 pt Arial Narrow font with fewer than 8,700 characters (including spaces, title, and 3 to 6 references).
-The second, for the figures, must not exceed 10 pages with one figure including caption per page.
+Two PDFs are required, as defined by templates: The first, for the draft manuscript text, is limited to 4 pages in single-column double-spaced format, using 12 pt Arial Narrow font with fewer than 7500 characters (including spaces and 3 to 6 references in ISSCC format).
+Note, that this does not include the title, author list, nor affiliation list.
+The second, for figures, must not exceed 10 pages with one figure including caption per page.
 The first 7 figures, including a die photo must be referred to in the text.
 In addition, up to 3 optional supplementary figures can be included for review purposes.
 We strongly encourage you to include a comparison table as one of the figures.
 The manuscript text must contain all essential information, including relevant references.
 Papers exceeding the length limit will be immediately rejected, as requiring length editing.
 Complex multipart figures are not allowed (for example, Figures 2a and 2b will be counted as two figures!).
 Tables count, and are labeled, as figures.
 If a die-photo and/or comparison table is available, they can be included as part of the 7-figure limit.
 Supplementary figures will not be part of the final manuscript, and should not be referred to in the text of the paper, but serve ONLY as additional material for the reviewers.
 These 3 figures should be described with no more than 4 sentences in the captions with figures labeled as “Fig. S1, S2, S3”.
 For further details, see the ISSCC Website.

 Policy Regarding Paper-Submission Deadline

-Due to the timing constraints associated with the paper review process, Intent to Submit and Paper Submission must be received by the deadlines shown below to be considered by the Program Committee.
+Due to the timing constraints associated with the paper review process, papers must be received by the deadline shown below to be considered by the Program Committee.